 Here at Every-One, we are very proud of the projects, services and work we have delivered over the years.
-Please see below some of our past successes.
+Here are some of our past successes.

 Integrated Personal Commissioning (IPC)

 Every-One has built its ethos around person-centred approaches and supports personalisation of services.
-One of the key projects we were involved in is Integrated Personal Commissioning and our involvement in this helped to shape our organisation’s focus on person-centred practice.
+One of the key projects we were involved in is Integrated Personal Commissioning.
+Our involvement helped to shape our organisation’s focus on person-centred practice.

 What is Integrated Personal Commissioning (IPC)?

 IPC (Integrated Personal Commissioning) is an NHS England initiative.
 It is a new approach to joining up health, social care and other services at the level of the individual.
-It enables people, carers and families to blend and control the resources available around them and in their community, and across health and social care systems in order to ‘commission’ their own care by developing a personalised care and support plan.
-It also pulls together the funding from personal health budgets (PHB) and personal budgets.
-In tandem, IPC also supports people to develop their knowledge, skills and confidence to self-manage through partnerships with the voluntary and community sector (VCSE), community capacity building and peer support.
-More details of the IPC Programme can be found on the following links – www.england.nhs.uk/personalised-health-and-care-framework/
+It enables people, carers and families to control the resources available around them and in their community, and across health and social care systems in order to ‘commission’ their own care by developing a personalised care and support plan.

 Every-One’s role in IPC

 Every-One was the Voluntary Sector Lead Partner for the IPC Programme in Lincolnshire.
-We attended Lincolnshire’s IPC Programme Board meetings as well as national Collaborative Development Group meetings for Community Capacity, Peer Support & Working Together.
+We were members of Lincolnshire’s IPC Programme Board, as well as contributing to national Collaborative Development Group meetings for Community Capacity, Peer Support & Working Together.

-We were active members of the Voluntary Sector Network for IPC and supported programme workstream development.
-We also provided Project Support Workers to help facilitate Care & Support Planning.
+As active members of the Voluntary Sector Network for IPC, we supported programme workstream development, also providing Project Support Workers to help facilitate Care & Support Planning.

-Whilst the IPC programme ended in Lincolnshire, Every-One is a key partner in the personalisation agenda in the County and supports a range of Programme Boards, working groups and Task and Finish groups, building the right conditions for personalisation across the County.
+Whilst the IPC programme ended in Lincolnshire, Every-One is a key partner in the personalisation agenda in the County and supports a range of Programme Boards, working groups and Task and Finish groups, building the right conditions for personalisation across the Lincolnshire and its services.

-Working with experienced volunteers as Oasis, we were able to support over 100 families caring for a loved-one with substance misuse.
-Whilst we are unable to continue the work at this time, we are immensely proud of what the volunteers achieved and how we were able to provide support and one day hope to be able to offer this again.
+Working with experienced volunteers as Oasis, we supported over 100 families caring for a loved-one with substance misuse.
+Whilst we are unable to continue the work at this time, we are immensely proud of what the volunteers achieved and how we were able to provide support and one day hope to be able to offer this service again.
 If you would like to support this, please do get in touch.

 Older Carers Project